 "Good."
 He said, feeling victorious.
 "That's a good start.
-Have your weapon back, but know that escaping from here is impossible.
+Have your weapon back, but know that escaping from here again is impossible.
 Using the lightsaber to try and do so will only result in more of your liberties being taken away.
 Do I make myself clear?"

 The boy's gaze met his once again, though this time it was unreadable.
 "Perfectly."
 He answered.
 In a swish of black cloth, Vader turned on his heel and left the room.

 Luke turned the saber in his hand, hardly daring to believe it was real.
 As the door of his room closed swiftly and was locked behind Vader, his whole body relaxed again.
 He was no longer afraid that the Sith would kill him, but from a certain point of view, this whole affair was even worse.
-Luke had no desire whatsoever to be trained by Vader, and forget travelling to Coruscant.
+Luke had no desire whatsoever to be trained by Darth Vader, and forget travelling to Coruscant.

 While Coruscant had once been called the bright center of the Universe, it was now the middle of the Empire.
 The Emperor's stronghold.
 His fortress.

 Vader hadn't said a thing about the Emperor up to now...
 Some people back on Tatooine even doubted that an Emperor existed.
 Whoever he was, he never appeared on the Holonet, or in news broadcasts.
 His underlings and subordinates, such as Vader himself, always seemed to be the ones in the heart of the action.
 Besides, Vader was the one everyone feared.
 Luke had memories of watching the Holonet sometimes as a young boy.
 Uncle Owen had never allowed it, but Luke had always managed to steal glances somehow, in secret.
 He remembered watching images of Darth Vader commanding troops, Empire propaganda tapes, Imperial army recruitment videos...
-How he'd hated it.
+How he'd hated it all.
 The Empire didn't really affect planets such as Tatooine as much as others, but Luke knew of the injustices being carried out elsewhere.

 Despite having been forced to say it aloud, he still could not come to terms with it.
-Darth Vader, the Dark Lord of the Sith, the Emperor's right-hand man, was his father.
+Darth Vader, the Dark Lord of the galaxy, the Emperor's right-hand man, was his father.
 His father.
 And Luke, a simple farm boy from Tatooine was now prisoner on board the Death Star, soon to be on his way to Coruscant.
 He knew once they reached the Universe's central planet, there would be no escape possible.
-Here on this battle station Vader had other things to deal with, but on Coruscant, Luke was quite sure he wouldn't often be let out of the Sith's sight.
+Here on this battle station Vader had other things to deal with, but on Coruscant, Luke was quite sure he wouldn't often be let out of his sight.

 Still, he pondered the meaning of Vader's actions.
 Why return the lightsaber to him?
 Hadn't Luke's previous actions today proven that he would stop at nothing to try and escape?
 That, and to save his friends.
 With a jolt, he realized what was about to happen.
-Vader's words resounded in his mind: 'We are approaching Yavin IV, which is, I believe, where your little friends are currently hiding?'

 Having finally reached a decision, Luke stood up from the bed and ignited the lightsaber.
 He'd almost expected it to be deactivated somehow - he wouldn't put it past Vader to humiliate him as he'd done for nothing at all in return - but the blue laser blade appeared noisily as it always did.
 It was unknown to Luke whether his blade could slice through the metal of his door, but he had to try…